Methods of ordering your repeat prescriptions

 Oxygen delivery service

-If a Doctor decides you need oxygen he/she will complete an order form and fax it to the supplier.
-Following the order the supplier will deliver directly to your home.
-Further supplies can then be organised directly with the supplier.
-Any alterations to the original order will need a Doctor to complete a new form.
+If your doctor determines that you require oxygen therapy, they will complete an order form and send it to the supplier.
+The supplier will then deliver the oxygen directly to your home.
+Future supplies can be arranged directly with the supplier.
+Any changes to the original order will require a new form completed by your doctor.

-Patients who are planning a holiday should contact the practice in good time so arrangements can be made for portable supplies.
+If you are planning a holiday, please contact the practice well in advance so that arrangements for portable oxygen supplies can be made.

 Exemption certificates